Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations: Related Work

-The above results \cite{rodomanov2021greedy, rodomanov2021new, rodomanov2021rates, lin2021faster,ye2021explicit} only make the assumption that the initial points should be in a small region near the unique solution, that is, $\norm{\vx_0-\vx_*}$ should be small enough.
-Based on another assumption that the initial approximate Hessian is close enough to the exact Hessian, \citet{jin2020non} provided a dimension-free superlinear convergence rate for the standard BFGS and DFP methods.
+The above results \cite{rodomanov2021greedy,rodomanov2021new,rodomanov2021rates,lin2021faster,ye2021explicit} only make the assumption that the initial points should be in a small region near the unique solution, that is, $\norm{\vx_0-\vx_*}$ should be small enough.
+Based on another assumption that the initial approximate Hessian is close enough to the exact Hessian, \cite{jin2020non} provided a dimension-free superlinear convergence rate for the standard BFGS and DFP methods.
 The assumption used in \cite{jin2020non} is much similar to ours.
 Our work in this paper requires the assumption that both $\norm{\vx_0-\vx_*}$ and $\norm{\mB_0-\mJ(\vx_*)}$ should be small enough.
-However, our work is not a simple extension of \cite{jin2020non} because Broyden's method for solving nonlinear equations is much different from DFP and BFGS (see Section \ref{sec:compare} for detail).
+Such requirements is unavoidable due to the non-singularity of approximate Jacobian matrix based on Broyden’s update.
+Meanwhile, our work is not a simple extension of \cite{jin2020non} because Broyden's method for solving nonlinear equations is much different from DFP and BFGS (see Section \ref{sec:compare} for detail).

-To our best knowledge, the result about the explicit local superlinear convergence rate of the original Broyden's method for solving general nonlinear functions is still unknown. \citet{griewank1987local} obtained a similar superlinear convergence rate $(\frac{O(1)}{k})^{k/2}$ as ours but for a modified Broyden's scheme.
+To our best knowledge, the result about the explicit local superlinear convergence rate of the original Broyden's method for solving general nonlinear functions is still unknown. \cite{griewank1987local} obtained a similar superlinear convergence rate $(\frac{O(1)}{k})^{k/2}$ as ours but for a modified Broyden's scheme.
 Their proof is mainly applied to a line search version of the classical Broyden's ``good'' scheme, which actually makes the analysis much simpler.
 Moreover, they did not explicitly show the relationship between the initial conditions and the superlinear convergence rates because they hid such factors to unknown constants.
-Furthermore, \citet{griewank1987local} lacked the explicit superlinear rate of Broyden's ``bad'' scheme.
+Furthermore, \cite{griewank1987local} lacked the explicit superlinear rate of Broyden's ``bad'' scheme.
 Therefore, our result in this paper is novel to the analysis of Broyden's method.